simplerick-edu/shortest_paths/README.md

 # shortest_paths
-Implementations of some shortest paths algorithms.
-Just my solutions of assignments.
+Implementations of some shortest paths algorithms (my solutions of assignments).